Why is this medication prescribed?

 How should this medicine be used?

-To use a solution on your scalp, part your hair, apply a small amount of the medicine on the affected area, and rub it in gently.
-Protect the area from washing and rubbing until the solution dries.
-You may wash your hair as usual but not right after applying the medicine.
+To use the ointment, cream, or solution on your scalp, part your hair, apply a small amount of the medicine on the affected area, and rub it in gently.

-Avoid prolonged use on the face, in the genital and rectal areas, and in skin creases and armpits unless directed by your doctor.
+This medication is only for use on the skin or scalp.
+Do not let fluocinolone topical get into your eyes or mouth and do not swallow fluocinolone.
+Avoid use on the face, in the genital and rectal areas, and in skin creases and armpits unless directed by your doctor to use in these areas.

 What special precautions should I follow?